Geminixo1/Covid-19-Tableau-Dashboard/README.md

    - **Forecasts:** Predictive models projecting future case counts, death tolls, and hospitalizations.
    - **Scenario Analysis:** Impact of different intervention measures (e.g., lockdowns, mask mandates) on the spread of the virus.

+**Installation**
+**Prerequisites**

+Tableau Desktop or Tableau Public installed on your computer.
+**Opening the Dashboard**

+Download the Covid-19 dashboard.twbx file from this repository.
+Open the file using Tableau Desktop or Tableau Public.

 ### Interactivity and User Experience

 - **Filters and Parameters:** Users can interact with the dashboard by applying filters to view data for specific dates, countries, regions, or demographics.